SujaiHiremath/SujaiHiremath.github.io/pages/Idea Space.md

 10. Plato.

 This ranking is constructed on the basis of 3 factors, in this order: 1) how integral the philosopher has been to the trajectory of my thinking, 2) how closely my current personal philosophy aligns with them and 3) how cool I find the philosopher.

+## <u> Mathematics </u>

+### How to Learn Mathematics

+The most important part of writing a solution to a math problem is selecting the correct initial direction - if you start heading off in the wrong direction initially, you’re basically screwed.
+This doesn’t mean there aren’t multiple correct directions - it just means there are infinitely many incorrect directions.
+Studying how to solve mathematics problems in a subfield is roughly a 3 step process -
+* Memorize the terminology of the subfield - the definitions and properties of mathematical objections, the relevant theorems and axioms, etc. It is incredibly essential to be intimately familiar with the objects of study; however, focusing on this will lead to a binary jump in improvement.
+It is a prerequisite to being able to comprehend the words on the page, but the gains in this area do not compound.
+For this reason, it is the least important step.
+* Build up a library of initial starting directions that are common in the subfield by analyzing various solutions to practice problems - identifying which problems are amenable to contradiction, which ones involve recasting given objects into slightly different formats to solve, generating new mathematical objects that are related to the objects of interest, etc. There will be initial directions that are general to math as a whole (recasting a statement into a contrapositive that's easier to prove) but also initial directions that are particular to subfields (say, rewriting random variables into integral form for easier manipulation).
+This is perhaps the most important step in the process because for every new starting direction you can identify, entirely new classes become solvable.
+* Practice solving questions by taking items from the list of general “start directions”, and applying them to the specifics of a problem - the starting directions you identify in step (b) are general, but are implemented slightly differently in each subfield of math, and even each individual problem.
+For example, in analysis “generating a new mathematical object” in the analysis might look like constructing some kind of related but unique function to aid in calculations, but in group theory, it might look like constructing a new group that's somehow relevant to the problem (say, S_n).
+This step in second in importance, because it maximizes performance in a subfield of math, so its better than (a) but worse than (b) in terms of gaining overall competence.
+Math problems typically have 2 different components - the “trick” and the “calculation.”
+The trick is the component of the problem that is typically an idiosyncratic implementation of a general starting rule - it's that initial starting direction that you must find in order to have any hope of solving the problem.
+It's the part of the solution where someone goes “wow I can’t believe someone thought of this.”
+The calculation component of the problem where you iron out the details of the general approach you’ve taken with the specifics of the problem at hand - this involves ironing out edge cases, selecting the right constants to make mathematical equations work out, etc. The trick is typically the harder part of the problem, although calculation can be incredibly tedious and difficult to parse correctly in larger problems.
+When learning how to solve math problems, it's typically more useful to focus on getting the trick, and less on the calculations; the latter is easier to pick up later than the former.
+Picking the difficulty of math problems is similar to picking which weight to use on the bench at the gym - too light of a weight and you don’t get much stimulus, too heavy of a weight and you will never get any stimulus.
+It's essential to interact with problems that are somewhat curated to be near your level in terms of difficulty.
+Specifically, it's incredibly important that the calculation difficulty of a problem is not too high - this distracts from your ability to learn the trick, which is the more generalizable skill.

 ## <u> Running </u>
 Who